spang/handbook/Benefits and Perks/Education Benefit Program.md

 - Each employee has $1,000 to be used annually on classes, conferences, travel, and books to benefit career growth while at Nylas.
 - The minimum eligibility is six months of company service.
 - An employment year is based on the employee’s anniversary.
+- Books purchased for participation in company-sponsored book clubs do not count against the $1,000 limit.

 ## Example Use Cases